-Russia's GDP per capita was $27,900, making its standard of living, 72nd in the world.
-It's better than Greece but worse than Hungary or Poland.
+Russia's GDP per capita was $29,032.
+The IMF ranks its standard of living as 56th in the world.
+It's better than Romania but worse than Greece, Hungary, or Poland.

 Type of Economy

 Today, the government only owns the oil and gas industries.
 Gazprom is Russia’s state-owned gas company and owns the world's largest gas reserves.
 But the reserves are declining and prices have fallen.
-The state owns 69 percent of Rosneft.
-British Petroleum owns 20 percent and the rest is publicly-traded.
+The state owns 69% of Rosneft.
+British Petroleum owns 20%, and the rest is publicly-traded.
 But Rosneft has severe financial problems.
 The other former state industries have been privatized.

 Most experts agree that Russia's economy is controlled by a small circle of powerful oligarchs.
 These wealthy insiders own or manage most important Russian businesses.
 Contrary to popular opinion, President Vladimir Putin doesn't control the oligarchy.
 Instead, he mediates their competing interests.
 This system started in the 1400s during the expansion of the Grand Duchy of Muscovy.
 It operated successfully through czars and communist regimes.

 Russia Is the Energy Supplier to Europe

 Would Putin actually do that?
 Absolutely.
-In 2006, he cut off gas supplies to the Ukraine.
+In 2006, he cut off gas supplies to Ukraine.
 Europe’s gas must flow through Ukraine.
 He held the gas hostage in a successful bid to charge higher prices.